 Short Notes On Amalgamation Of Companies

-· Amalgamation: When a new company (Amalgamated company/purchasing company) is formed to take-over the business of two or more existing companies (amalgamating company/vendor company), it is called amalgamation.
+· Amalgamation: When a new company (Amalgamated company/purchasing company) is formed to take over the business of two or more existing companies (amalgamating company/vendor company), it is called amalgamation.

-·Absorption: When an existing company takes over the business of one or more existing companies, it is called absorption.(In AS-14 the absorption is also referred to as amalgamation only)
+·Absorption: When an existing company takes over the business of one or more existing companies, it is called absorption.
+(In AS-14 the absorption is also referred to as amalgamation only)

 · External Reconstruction: When a new company is formed to take over an existing company it is known as external reconstruction.

-· Internal Reconstruction: It is an arrangement whereby a company makes changes in its Capital Structure and book value of other Assets & Liabilities without closing (Liquidating) the company.
+· Internal Reconstruction: It is an arrangement whereby a company makes changes in its Capital Structure and the book value of other Assets & Liabilities without closing (Liquidating) the company.

 Types of Amalgamation: Amalgamation for accounting purposes can be classified into two categories.

 1. Amalgamation in the nature of merger: In this type of amalgamation, there is genuine pooling of assets and liabilities of the combining entities.
-In addition, equity shareholders of the combining entities continue to have a proportionate share in the combined entity.
-The accounting treatment of such amalgamations should ensure that the resultant figures of assets, liabilities, capital and reserves more or less represent the sum of the relevant figures of the amalgamating companies.
+In addition, equity shareholders of the combined entities continue to have a proportionate share in the combined entity.
+The accounting treatment of such amalgamations should ensure that the resultant figures of assets, liabilities, capital, and reserves more or less represent the sum of the relevant figures of the amalgamating companies.

-2. Amalgamation in the nature of purchase:Amalgamation may be considered in the nature of purchase when any one or more of the five conditions specified for amalgamations in the nature of merger is not satisfied.
+2. Amalgamation in the nature of purchase: Amalgamation may be considered in the nature of purchase when any one or more of the five conditions specified for amalgamations in the nature of the merger is not satisfied.

 The accounting procedures for amalgamation in the books of the transferee company will differ depending upon the type of amalgamation.
 There are two methods of accounting.